 Here are some ingredients in the sensitive toothpaste I used:

-- Sodium Fluoride: Developmental/reproductive toxicity, Irritation (skin, eyes, or lungs), & Organ system toxicity (non-reproductive).
+- Developmental/reproductive toxicity, Irritation (skin, eyes, or lungs), & Organ system toxicity (non-reproductive).
 A toxic score of 5.

 I have not had a single problem or sensitivity since ditching commercial toothpaste!